Books and pamphlets about New College, Oxford and Winchester College

 - Current issues of the New College Record, the College’s annual report, and New College News, its annual newsletter, are available online;

-- Current issues of The Trusty Servant, a Winchester College Society publication, and The Wykehamist, the School’s magazine are also available via Winchester College’s website.
+- Current issues of The Trusty Servant, a Winchester College Society publication, The Wykehamist, the School’s magazine, and The Wykeham Journal of Winchester College are also available via Winchester College’s website.

 A useful guide to New College's buildings and their history is also freely available online: ‘New College’, in An Inventory of the Historical Monuments in the City of Oxford (London: Her Majesty's Stationery Office, 1939), pp. 84-91.